 This edition features:

-- Summary and analysis of major developments December 20 2019 – January 2020 by Elena Collinson and James Laurenceson.
+- Summary and analysis of major developments in July 2020 by Elena Collinson and James Laurenceson.

-- Perspectives: ‘Australia-China: The year ahead’ by Dr Geoff Raby AO.
-Perspectives is UTS:ACRI's new monthly commentary series, featuring a piece on a topical subject in the Australia-China relationship from an invited expert contributor.
+- Perspectives: ‘On being 'very different countries': AUSMIN and China's rise’ by Professor James Curran.
+Perspectives is UTS:ACRI's monthly commentary series, featuring a piece on a topical subject in the Australia-China relationship from an invited expert contributor.

-SUMMARY AND ANALYSIS OF MAJOR DEVELOPMENTS DECEMBER 20 2019 - JANUARY 2020
+SUMMARY AND ANALYSIS OF MAJOR DEVELOPMENTS IN JULY 2020